learnitmyway/countries/README.md

 - it only works on localhost
 - security hasn't been considered (eg. cors is enabled for everyone)
 - test coverage is low
-- some components aren't styled
+- UX is almost completely absent in some places

 ## frontend